anonsage/account-manager-as-a-service/README.md

 ## Features

 - Easily handle user account, authentication, and payments
+- Privacy.
+Nobody else will have access to user accounts.
 - Easy pricing:
   - $0 (free) for the first 5,000 users.
   - $4/month for each additional 10,000 users (covers expenses for server storage/bandwidth/availability).